 Isaiah 55:11 says, “So shall my word be that goeth forth out of my mouth; it shall NOT return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.“

-When we practice loving discipline with our kids, using Scripture, it will accomplish what it is supposed to!
+When you use loving discipline with your child and Scripture as your tool, it will accomplish what it is supposed to!

 If you struggle with anger in your parenting, grab this free download with tips on how to respond to your anger, and Scripture cards that you can print and post in prominent places to encourage you throughout the day. [magicactionbox]

 Hola!
 I’ve been following your website for a long time

 now and finally got the bravery to go ahead and give you a shout out from New Caney Texas!